6 products

 How do I choose my menstrual cup?

-Several factors are important when choosing the right menstrual cup: whether you’ve given birth vaginally or not, if you have any bladder sensitivities, if you’re athletic, and the nature of your menstrual flow.
+Several criteria matter when choosing the right menstrual cup: whether you’ve never given birth or have had a vaginal delivery, if you have any bladder sensitivity, whether you’re sporty, and of course the nature of your menstrual flow.

-To help you: Soft or classic menstrual cup: which is the best menstrual cup?
+To help you decide: Soft or classic menstrual cup: which is the best menstrual cup?

 - +

-How do you choose the size of your menstrual cup?
+How do I choose the right size menstrual cup?

-You should choose your menstrual cup size based on your menstrual flow:
+You’ll choose your menstrual cup size based on your flow:

 • for a light to medium flow, size S is perfect,